liferay/liferay-docs/discover/deployment/articles/06-upgrading-to-liferay-7-1/03-running-the-upgrade-process.markdown

 **Note:** Liferay enterprise subscribers can use the upgrade tool to execute upgrades for fix packs.
 As of @product@ 7.1, a fix pack's micro upgrade processes (core database schema micro version changes) are not mandatory.
-This means, you can install a fix pack (i.e., core code) without having to execute the database schema micro version changes---you can execute micro version changes when you want, even outside of a @product@ major or minor version upgrade.
-Before using the upgrade tool to execute a fix pack's micro upgrade process, however, you must shut down the portal server, install the fix pack, and
-[back up the @product@ database, installation, and Document Library store](/discover/deployment/-/knowledge_base/7-1/backing-up-a-liferay-installation).
+This means you can install a fix pack (i.e., core code) without having to execute the database schema micro version changes---you can execute micro version changes when you want, even outside of a major or minor version upgrade.
+Before using the upgrade tool to execute a fix pack's micro upgrade process, however, you must shut down the server, install the fix pack, and [back up the @product@ database, installation, and Document Library store](/discover/deployment/-/knowledge_base/7-1/backing-up-a-liferay-installation).

 ## Running the Upgrade Tool [](id=running-the-upgrade)